-PLEASE NOTE: An expensive camera should never be paired with an inexpensive, flimsy tripod.
+PLEASE NOTE: An expensive camera should never be paired with a flimsy tripod.
 Your camera needs to be matched with a tripod that will support and protect your camera.
 Sturdy, carbon fiber or aluminum tripods are recommended.
 Consider your options and select one that best suits you.
 Quality tripods are usually sold separately from the head mount.
 Tripod heads come in different styles.
-Tripods are best selected "in person" as are the ball heads.
+Tripods are best selected "in person" as are the head mounts.
 You will discover what features are most comfortable for you.
-Another consideration is twist release leg extensions vs flip lock leg extensions.
-My preference is flip lock, but that doesn't mean a twist lock would be your personal choice.
+Another consideration is twist release leg extensions vs. flip lock leg extensions.

 Q: What software will I need?

 A: REQUIRED: All participants must have Adobe Lightroom and Adobe Photoshop.
 Additional software for editing plug-ins will be covered during the year.
 There is not a requirement to purchase the additional software.
 Obtaining it is optional.